gsudre/lab_notes/089-five_group_baseline_prediction.md

 * check that univariate results hold for PRS if we hold all covariates in
 * re-run everything, starting at univariate, for unordered 5 groups
 * re-run everything, starting at univariate, for ordered 5 groups: nv012, subthreshold, emergent, improvers, persisters
+* analyses defining the 'imp and nonimp' according to their baseline symptoms in that domain.
+SO the imp and nonimp for inatt would have to have 6 or more sx of inatt at baseline.
+The same for hi,

 First, grab the file Philip sent, add the 10 PCs and original PRS, and send it back to him: